UBTUS/GSA18FRFQ/README.md

 We followed similar Agile approach for Sprint 2 to implement additional features to submitted prototype.

 We followed the [US Digital Services Playbook] (https://github.com/UBTUS/USFoodRecall/tree/master/docs/US%20Digital%20Services%20Playbook) for this implementation.
-Taken actions were documented and  Playbook questionaire was answered.
+Taken actions were documented and  Playbook questionaire were answered.

 RFQ Requirement evidence links: